endernewton/tf-faster-rcnn/README.md

 **Note**: Several minor modifications are made when reimplementing the framework, which give potential improvements.
 For details about the modifications and ablative analysis, please refer to the technical report [An Implementation of Faster RCNN with Study for Region Sampling](https://arxiv.org/pdf/1702.02138.pdf).
 If you are seeking to reproduce the results in the original paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn) or maybe the [semi-official code](https://github.com/rbgirshick/py-faster-rcnn).
 For details about the faster RCNN architecture please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497.pdf).

 ### Detection Performance
-We only tested it on plain VGG16 and Resnet101 (experimental, thank you @philokey!) architecture so far.
+We only tested it on plain VGG16 and Resnet101 (thank you @philokey!) architecture so far.
 As the baseline, we report numbers using a single model on a single convolution layer, so no multi-scale, no multi-stage bounding box regression, no skip-connection, no extra input is used.
 The only data augmentation technique is left-right flipping during training following the original Faster RCNN.

 With VGG16 (``conv5_3``):
   - Train on VOC 2007 trainval and test on VOC 2007 test, **71.2**.
   - Train on COCO 2014 [trainval-minival](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) and test on [minival](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) (longer), **29.5**.

-With Resnet101 (experimental, last ``conv4`` layer):
+With Resnet101 (last ``conv4`` layer):
-  - Train on VOC 2007 trainval and test on VOC 2007 test, **74.7**.
+  - Train on VOC 2007 trainval and test on VOC 2007 test, **74.8**.

 **Note**:
   - The VGG16 numbers are obtained with a different testing scheme without selecting region proposals using non-maximal suppression (TEST.MODE top), the default and original testing scheme (TEST.MODE nms) will result in slightly worse performance (see [report](https://arxiv.org/pdf/1702.02138.pdf), for COCO it drops 0.3 - 0.4 AP).
   - Since we keep the small proposals (\< 16 pixels width/height), our performance is especially good for small objects.
   - For other minor modifications, please check the [report](https://arxiv.org/pdf/1702.02138.pdf).
   - For COCO, we find the performance improving with more iterations (VGG16 350k/490k: 26.9, 600k/790k: 28.3, 900k/1190k: 29.5), and potentially better performance can be achieved with even more iterations.
+  - For Resnet101, we fix the bottom two blocks when fine-tuning the network, and only use ``crop_and_resize`` to resize the RoIs without max-pool.
+The final feature maps are average-pooled for classification and regression.
-  - Check out [here](http://ladoga.graphics.cs.cmu.edu/xinleic/tf-faster-rcnn/coco_longer/)/[here](http://gs11655.sp.cs.cmu.edu/xinleic/tf-faster-rcnn/coco_longer/)/[here](https://drive.google.com/open?id=0B1_fAEgxdnvJSmF3YUlZcHFqWTQ) for the latest models.
+  - Check out [here](http://ladoga.graphics.cs.cmu.edu/xinleic/tf-faster-rcnn/)/[here](http://gs11655.sp.cs.cmu.edu/xinleic/tf-faster-rcnn/)/[here](https://drive.google.com/open?id=0B1_fAEgxdnvJSmF3YUlZcHFqWTQ) for the latest models, including longer COCO VGG16 models and Resnet101 ones.

 ### Additional Features
 Additional features not mentioned in the [report](https://arxiv.org/pdf/1702.02138.pdf) are added to make research life easier: